SamTV12345/PodFetch/README.md

-# Podgrab V2
+# Podfetch

-Podgrab is a self-hosted podcast manager.
+Podfetch is a self-hosted podcast manager.
 It is a web app that lets you download podcasts and listen to them online.
 It is written in Rust and uses React for the frontend.